machikania/phyllosoma/documents/readme-pu-e.txt

 　BLOCK.BAS
 　　Block breaking game created for the first MachiKania

+　COSMOS.BMP (used in PHOTO.BAS)

 　FILEMAN.BAS
-　　File manager for MachiKania type P
+　　File manager for MachiKania type P/PU

+　HDAEMON.BAS
+　　Sample program to build a web server construction using the HTTPD class Connect from PC or smartphone to turn on/off LEDs on Pico W

 　INVADE.BAS
-　　Invader game created for MachiKania type Z
+　　Invader game created for MachiKania type Z/M/P/PU

 　LCHIKA.BAS
 　　Sample program to blink LEDs